morphy80/timeless_men/README.md

 - Back to products buttons in case user wants to buy more products.

 #### Profile page
-- Only available to logged in user
+- Only available to logged in user.
 - Billing information can be updated from this view.
 - **Order History**- Users are able to view a summary of their previous orders placed.
 Users can click on the hovered order number link which provides a detail view of the selected order.
 Users can click Back to Profile to go backwards.